leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 ###  Certificate Request

-A server which is authenticating with a certificate can optionally request a certificate from the client.
-This message, if sent, will follow EncryptedExtensions.
+A server which is authenticating with a certificate MAY optionally request a certificate from the client.
+This message, if sent, MUST follow EncryptedExtensions.

 Structure of this message: